stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-In addition to the canonical constructor a plane can be specified by the normal and a point on the plane:
+In addition to the compact constructor a plane can be specified by the normal and a point on the plane:

 ```java
 public static Plane of(Vector normal, Point pt) {